Upside (formerly GetUpside), available on Android and iOS devices, is a cashback app that allows consumers to earn rewards by scanning their receipts.

 These partners compensate Upside whenever a shopper buys a product that’s eligible for cashback rewards.

 A variety of anonymized data points is fed into its algorithms, including a user’s spending history (retrieved from debit/credit card transactions) or their location data.

 The personalization technology, for instance, can then display additional products the customer wouldn’t have thought of buying before.

-Partners can then get an aggregated view into a shopper’s behavior (GetUpside won’t share any personal data) and assess which of their products or locations perform best.
+Partners can then get an aggregated view into a shopper’s behavior (Upside won’t share any personal data) and assess which of their products or locations perform best.

 Third, partners can promote certain products by increasing the points earned.
 After all, repeated purchases of a product category will eventually lead to increased customer loyalty and greater brand awareness.

-According to data from Pitchbook, GetUpside has raised more than $18 million across four rounds of debt and equity funding.
+Upside, according to Crunchbase, has raised a total of $265 million across 6 rounds of debt and equity funding.

 Notable investors include Builders VC, Capital One Growth Ventures, Bienville Capital, Saudi Aramco Energy Ventures, Formation 8, and many others.